At US-China summit, Trump presses Xi on trade, N. Korea; progress cited

 He said Trump also raised U.S.concerns about China's activities in the South China Sea.
 Beijing is building and fortifying islands in pursuit of expansive territorial claims in the strategic waterway.

-(This version of the story corrects spelling of Jinping in first paragraph, removes reference to "this year" in 16th paragraph)

-(Writing by Matt Spetalnick and David Brunnstrom in Washington; Editing by Howard Goller)
+(Additional reporting by Roberta Rampton and Ayesha Rascoe in Washington; Writing by Matt Spetalnick and David Brunnstrom; Editing by Howard Goller and Leslie Adler)

 - Reuters